From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Continuous Shariah Compliance Index: Definition and Properties

-The mapping in \eqref{eq:ck} has several properties that are useful for both Shariah governance and empirical work.
-First, $c^{k}_{i,t}$ is monotone decreasing in $R^{k}_{i,t}$: higher leverage, larger interest-bearing cash holdings, a higher share of receivables, or more impure income can only reduce, never increase, the compliance score on that dimension.
-Second, the score is normalised: any firm that satisfies the comfort threshold receives $c^{k}_{i,t}=1$, while any firm that breaches the outer threshold receives $c^{k}_{i,t}=0$.
-Third, because the mapping is continuous on $(\underline{\theta}_k,\overline{\theta}_k)$, small changes in ratios near the boundaries translate into smooth changes in scores, facilitating the use of CSCI in portfolio optimisation and cross-sectional regressions.
+The mapping in~\eqref{eq:score} has several useful properties.
+First, $c^k_{i,t}$ is monotone decreasing in $R^k_{i,t}$.
+Second, the score is normalised: any firm satisfying the comfort threshold receives $c^k_{i,t} = 1$, while any firm breaching the outer threshold receives $c^k_{i,t} = 0$.
+Third, the mapping is continuous on $(\underline{\theta}^k, \bar{\theta}^k)$, facilitating use in portfolio optimisation and cross-sectional regressions.
+Table~\ref{tab:csci_params} reports the baseline parameterisation.